 Salary: A salary is a form of inclusive periodic payment from an employer to an employee, which may be specified in an employment contract.
 It is contrasted with wages, where each job, hour or other unit is paid separately, rather than on a periodic basis.

 High Income Threshold: There is an exemption provided for the use of Fixed Term Contracts for those earning in excess of the ‘High Income Threshold’.
 The high income threshold changes each year.
 From 1 July 2023, it is $167,500 pro rata.
-This is calculated from all remunerative elements (or guaranteed income) for 12 months and excludes superannuation, non remunerative benefits or not guaranteed income such as discretionary performance bonuses.
+This is calculated from all remunerative elements (or guaranteed income) for 12 months and excludes superannuation, non-remunerative benefits or not guaranteed income such as discretionary performance bonuses.

 Policy

-Headway Gippsland Inc commits to ensuring our Executive and Management are paid in full compliance with the conditions provided under The Fair Work Act 2009 and/or any other relevant industrial instruments or agreements.
+Headway commits to ensuring that theExecutive are paid in full compliance with the conditions provided under The Fair Work Act 2009 and/or any other relevant industrial instruments or agreements.

-Headway recognises the importance of competitive remuneration and performance based incentives in securing and retaining the best possible for our organisation.
+Headway recognises the importance of competitive remuneration and performance based incentives in securing and retaining the best possible people for our organisation.

-We appreciate given the accountability and responsibilities expected of our Executive, that competitive remuneration packages and incentives are a critical element of our organisation’s progress and performance.

-From salary conditions to total remuneration packages, this policy defines how compensation will be structured at Headway Gippsland for the responsible, compliant and accurate payment of entitlements for Executives, as well as any discretionary performance incentive payments that may be paid to them by the organisation.
+From salary conditions to total remuneration packages, this policy defines how compensation will be structured at Headway Gippsland for the responsible, equal and accurate payment of entitlements for Executives, as well as any discretionary performance incentive payments that may be paid to them by the organisation.

-Due to the nature of these terms and positions, Executive appointments will report directly to the CEO.
-Contracts and conditions offered or for adjustment for these positions will be reviewed by the CEO with the support of the Board.
-Alternatively, the CEO reports directly to and compensation and performance will be reviewed by the Board.

-How we determine Executive compensation at Headway
+Executive appointments will report directly to the CEO (or Board in the case of the CEO).
+Contracts offered to fill these executive roles will be approved by the Board prior to any offer of employment being made or prior to any variation being made to any existing contract beyond any Board approved annual variation made in accordance with this policy.
+Executive Compensation at Headway

 Pay rates are determined by the position descriptions and responsibilities of each role, and their relevant classification under the relevant Award.
 The classification in the Award then informs the minimum pay rate applicable either as an hourly rate exclusive of allowances, penalties and loadings, for hours worked per a roster, or as an annualised, inclusive salary package.